 - What aspects of the program did participants find gave the greatest benefit?

-I have always felt that over-emphasizing outcome evaluation at the cost of other types, especially process evaluation, is a disservice to nonprofits and the sector.
+Over-emphasizing outcome evaluation at the cost of other types, especially process evaluation, is a disservice to nonprofits and the sector.
 Why?
-Because process evaluation allows a nonprofit to look at how it develops itself, its structures, its supporting programs like communications and marketing, even fund development in order to get to the outcomes everyone wants it to achieve.
+Because process evaluation allows a nonprofit to look at how it develops itself, its structures, its supporting programs like communications and marketing, and even fund development to get to the outcomes everyone wants it to achieve.

 In other words, process evaluations document the process of a program’s implementation.
 Process evaluations help stakeholders see how a program outcome or impact was achieved.
 The focus of a process evaluation is on the types and quantities of services delivered, the beneficiaries of those services, the resources used to deliver the services, the practical problems encountered, and the ways such problems were resolved.

-Taking process evaluation a step further, it can also look at the the processes of program, management and infrastructure together that is the capacity of an organization to deliver on its promised outcomes.
+Taken a step further, process evaluation can also look at the processes of program, management, and infrastructure together to judge the capacity of an organization to deliver on its promised outcomes.

 For example, process evaluation questions might include:

-- What specific interventions were put into place by the program in order to fight the problem being tackled?
-Did the interventions work or not – and how and why?
+- What were specific interventions put into place by the program to fight the problem being tackled?
+Did the interventions work or not — and how and why?